misprit7/PCB-Business-Card/README.md

 - Fully programmable microcontroller compatible with and Arduino bootloader (although SWD flashing is required first)
 - Bluetooth communication
-- NFC capabilities with just one chip being soldered on
+- NFC capabilities with just one chip being soldered on to enable my website to be pulled up just by tapping the PCB to a phone
 - UART, SPI and analog/digital outputs through standard pin headers
 - Easily powered through micro USB
 - 5 LEDs to indicate power/digitally toggle
-- 1 power switch, one input switch and an input pushbutton
+- One power switch, one input switch and an input pushbutton

 The final product looks like this: